Greek Islands Beyond Santorini: Naxos, Paros, and Crete with Kids

 Paros

-• Naousa harbor - tiny fishing boats, octopuses drying in the sun, gelato shops
+• Naousa harbour - tiny fishing boats, octopuses drying in the sun, gelato shops

-• Kolymbithres beach - sculpted granite rocks form natural pools - kids think it is a playground
+• Kolymbithres beach - sculpted granite rocks form natural pools, kids think it's a playground

 • Aqua Paros water park - small but fun for hot afternoons